 Moneyness is the most important factor when determining the value of a stock option.
 The strike price is the price that a call buyer may purchase shares at or before expiration.

-One reason your call option may be losing money is that the stock price is not above the strike price.
+Your call option may be losing money because the stock price is not above the strike price.

 An OTM option has no intrinsic value, so its price consists entirely of time value and volatility premium, known as extrinsic value.